 True or False.
 A deficiency in Vitamin A causes the death of nerve fibers and blindness.

 True.
-Vitamin A deficiency can cause the death of nerve fibers and blindness.
+Vitamin A deficiency can cause the death of nerve fibers.

-In regards to toxicity, Vitamin A can cause what kind of "developmental effects" that are often seen at birth?
+In regards to toxicity, Vitamin A can cause what kind of "developmental effects"?

-What vitamin is associated with cranial swelling?
+What vitamin is often sited for cranial swelling?
 Hint: it is a result of using anti-aging products on the skin

 Can Vitamin A simply be absorbed directly into the skin?

 Yes, Vitamin A can simply be absorbed through the skin because it is a fat soluble vitamin.